What is good mental health?

 Good mental health is more than just the absence of mental illness.
-A positive state of wellbeing includes feeling good and functioning well.
+It means you are in a state of wellbeing where you feel good and function well in the world.

-> - cope with the normal stresses of life
+- cope with the normal stresses of life

 - work productively